 In the 1950s the struggle between Communist and American-led UN forces over the Korean Peninsula nearly set off World War III.
-Today an American aircraft carrier group steams towards the area, its commander in chief resolved to “solve the problem” - with or without the cooperation of North Korea’s ally, China.
+Having come to power with a promise to “solve the problem” of North Korea, President Donald Trump is tightening UN sanctions and promising that threats from Pyongyang will be met with “fire and fury”.
 As in those early Cold War years, nationalistic passion, superpower prestige, and the bluff and counter bluff that is nuclear deterrence are converging in a high-stakes showdown.
 How did we get here again?

 To understand the re-emergence of this danger, it helps to step back into the history.